ghc/ghc/doc/user-settings.md

 The above example also demostrates the use of `append` for adding more than one argument and `remove` for removing arguments that Hadrian uses by default.
-You can match any combination of the `builder`, `stage`, `package`, `way`, `input` and `output` when specifying custom command line arguments.
-File patterns such as `"//Prelude.*"` can be used when matching input and output files where `//` matches an arbitrary number of path components and `*` matches an entire path component, excluding any separators.
+You can match any combination of the `builder`, `stage`, `package`, `way`, `input` and `output` predicates when specifying custom command line arguments.
+File patterns such as `"//Prelude.*"` can be used when matching input and output files, where `//` matches an arbitrary number of path components and `*` matches an entire path component, excluding any separators.

 ## Packages